Apply for reclassification

 The following forensic classifications describe the three levels of access controls for therapeutic products in Singapore:

-• Prescription Only Medicines (POM): A therapeutic product that can only be obtained from a doctor or a dentist, or from a pharmacist with a prescription from a doctor or a dentist.
-The condition to be treated needs to be diagnosed and treated by a doctor.
-It can also have serious side effects which require a doctor's monitoring or follow up.
+• Prescription Only Medicines (POM): A therapeutic product that can only be obtained from a doctor or from a pharmacist with a valid prescription.

-• Pharmacy Only Medicines (P): A therapeutic product that can be obtained from a pharmacist at a retail pharmacy.
-The condition is self-limiting and can be assessed and treated by pharmacists.
+• Pharmacy Only Medicines (P): A therapeutic product that can be obtained from a pharmacist at a retail pharmacy without a prescription.

-• General Sale List (GSL): A therapeutic product that can be freely obtained from any retailer.
-It can be used safely by the public without medical supervision and intended for short term self-treatment only.
+• General Sale List (GSL): A therapeutic product that can be obtained from any retailer.

 The access control of therapeutic products can be changed through the following two mechanisms: